 We’re getting used to our new small universe.
 This morning James was painting the shed and I was drawing a picture of primroses.
 I have been doing quite a bit of drawing lately with my watercolour pencils, and what I lack in talent I make up for in my own enjoyment - I find the process both absorbing and relaxing.

 For lunch I decided to make home made potato scones using leftover mash from last night.
 The results were absolutely delicious if I say so myself.
 And then when our young people returned to their work and study, and James went back to painting the shed, I decided to go for my daily walk.
-As I have mentioned before, James goes for a long walk at 6.30 a.m. every morning so I usually either go with David or by myself.
-David was very busy in his room soldering tiny solar panels together - I have no idea why - so I left him to it and set off towards the park.
+As I have mentioned before, James goes for a long walk at 6.30 a.m. every morning so I usually either go with Davie or by myself.
+Davie was very busy in his room soldering tiny solar panels together - I have no idea why - so I left him to it and set off towards the park.
 On the way, having finished the fascinating true crime podcast West Cork, I listened to Where the Crawdads Sing, which has been recommended to me by several people.
-I am loving it.
+I am liking it so far.
 I didn’t actually go into the park but instead skirted past it to Dechmont and walked on a path through the deserted firing range and found myself at the foot of Dechmont Hill.
 I decided to scale its modest heights and trudged up through a steep field, and then found myself climbing up a short but vertiginous slope to the summit.
 I was practically on hands and knees for the last bit, clinging to tussocks of grass, and was concerned about slipping and rolling back down the hill.
 However I quickly emerged onto the level summit with its flagpole and trig point and sat down to enjoy the view before making a leisurely descent through the golf course to home and dinner.
 I noticed quite a few people walking their dogs on the golf course; not just around the edges like my respectful route, but straight across the fairways and greens.
 I can’t imagine that being permitted in normal circumstances, but then our current circumstances are anything but normal.

-Monday 6 April 2020
+Monday, 6 April 2020

-The Queen and Boris
+The Queen and Boris and Ian

 Yesterday evening the Queen addressed the nation, for only the fifth time in her 68 year reign (apart from her annual Christmas speeches of course.)
 We gathered in the television room to listen to her.
 Her message was serious but hopeful; it felt almost like a wartime speech.
 She mentioned that our national spirit is symbolised by the rainbows drawn by children - the rainbow drawn for me by lovely Archie is proudly displayed on our lounge window.
 Her closing words were, “We should take comfort that while we may have more still to endure, better days will return; we will be with our friends again; we will be with our families again; we will meet again.”